li-emily/Final_Project/planning/technology.md

 PostgreSQL is the database we intend to use, and we will integrate Amazon Webservices, Google Colabs, and Python to display the data.

 ## Machine Learning
 We want to build a logistic regression model to determine which counties are at risk for low-vaccination.
-R will be utilized to build our model.
+Python Jupyter Notebook will be utilized to build our model.

 ## Dashboard
-We will be using Javascript and Python to create a fully functioning and interactive dashboard.
+We will be using Javascript and Tableau to create a fully functioning and interactive dashboard.
 It will be hosted on HTML.